Professional Master of Education (NUI) Points - Scoring System - 2017 Entry

-The basic requirement for entry is an eligible primary degree of the National University of Ireland (NUI) or its equivalent, as defined here.
+The basic requirement for entry is an eligible level 8 primary degree of the National University of Ireland (NUI) or its equivalent, as defined here.
 Those who have not yet completed their degree at the time of applying are evaluated on the examination results of the most recently completed academic year (not ERASMUS or equivalent).
 In the case of degree courses assessed by Grade Point Average (GPA), the most recent cumulative grade point average figure will be the relevant one.

 Applicants can be offered places provisional on their being successful in their final degree examination.
-Applicants who hold an eligible primary degree at the time of application are evaluated on their degree results.
+Applicants who hold an eligible primary degree at the time of application are evaluated on their level 8 degree results.

 Points will be awarded on the basis of

 - performance in an eligible level 8 primary degree and